 The nonpartisan Commission on Presidential Debates has not yet said whether there will be an audience present at the debates, which will each span 90 minutes.
-An official at the Cleveland Clinic, where the first debate is scheduled to take place, said an audience could still be present but would be significantly reduced.
+Officials at Case Western Reserve University and the Cleveland Clinic, where the first debate is scheduled to take place, said there would be a “limited” audience for the first debate.

 Here’s a look at the dates, times, and venues for each presidential debate, plus the debate between Vice President Mike Pence and Senator Kamala Harris.

 First debate: Tuesday, Sept.
 29 at 9 p.m.